- Does Development and Peace issue income tax receipts for donations by mail?

 1425 René-Lévesque Blvd.
 West, 3rd Floor

-Development and Peace adheres strictly to all applicable privacy laws, and as a member or donor your name and address are held in strict confidence by our national office at: 1425 René-Lévesque Blvd.
-West, 3rd Floor, Montreal (Quebec) H3G 1T7
+Development and Peace adheres strictly to all applicable privacy laws.
+Members’ and donors’ names and addresses are held in strict confidence by our national office at: 1425 René-Lévesque Blvd.
+West, 3rd Floor, Montreal, Quebec H3G 1T7

 Our main concern is to work with you in carrying out our mission of global solidarity.

-We apologize for this type of such error and we will quickly correct your information once you inform us.
+We apologize for this error and will quickly correct your information once you inform us.
 These errors are often the result of the rush and heavy volume of donations and data that Development and Peace faces at certain times of the year.

 8. Does the fact that I received a postal appeal mean that Development and Peace no longer has its annual Share Lent campaign?

 Share Lent is the largest special collection in the Canadian Catholic Church.
-It raises millions of dollars across Canada for hundreds of Southern Partners and will continue to be the organization’s major financial campaign.
+It raises millions of dollars across Canada for hundreds of Global South partners and will continue to be the organization’s major financial campaign.

 Rooted in the Lenten tradition of sharing, the Share Lent campaign is very much a part of the life of the Christian community at a high point in the Church’s calendar.

-Our postal appeals are intended to give Development and Peace donors another opportunity to support the organization’s growing number of Southern programs and projects, both WITHIN AND OUTSIDE of the Share Lent campaign.
-Our partners’ needs are not shrinking: in fact, we must work harder to raise more funds to support more projects by our partners.
+Our postal appeals are intended to give Development and Peace donors another opportunity to support the organization’s growing number of programs and projects in the Global South, both WITHIN AND OUTSIDE of the Share Lent campaign.
+Our partners’ needs are not shrinking.
+In fact, we must work harder to raise more funds to support more projects by our partners.

 Donations to postal appeals also support Development and Peace’s public education program in Canada and the work of its thousands of members and volunteers across the country.